biolink/biolink-model/index.md

 ### Associations

 A typed association between two entities, usually supported by evidence and provenance.
-An association is represented as an edge/relationship between two nodes, in a property graph.
+An association is represented as an edge/relationship between two nodes in a property graph.

 All edges are a sub-class of [Association](docs/Association).